ignite/cli/docs/docs/07-cli.md

 methods.
 To scaffold a module with a dependency use the "--dep" flag

 For example, your new custom module "foo" might have functionality that requires sending tokens between accounts.
-The method for sending tokens is defined in the "bank"'s module keeper.
+The method for sending tokens is a defined in the "bank"'s module keeper.
 You can scaffold a "foo" module with the dependency on "bank" with the following command:

   ignite scaffold module foo --dep bank

 You can then define which methods you want to import from the "bank" keeper in "expected_keepers.go".